Producer Surplus: Definition, Formula & How to Calculate

 - Producer surplus is the amount that the producer benefits from selling above the price they would otherwise be willing to sell for.

-- The producer surplus can be calculated by taking total revenue and subtracting total cost.
+- It can be calculated by taking total revenue and subtracting total cost.

-If we take an example of producer surplus – McDonald’s may be willing to sell a Big Mac for $4.
-Perhaps this is how much it costs the company to make.
-Yet customers are willing to pay $7 for it.
-Therefore, McDonald’s is receiving a producer surplus of $3 – as this is the difference between what the company is willing to sell for, and what the consumer actually pays.
+Let’s use McDonald’s as an example of producer surplus.
+The company may be willing to sell a Big Mac for $4, which is perhaps the cost to produce it.
+However, customers are willing to pay $7 for it, resulting in a producer surplus of $3.
+This $3 is the difference between what McDonald’s is willing to sell the Big Mac for and what the consumer is actually paying for it.

 How to Calculate Producer Surplus

 The producer surplus is the area between the price and supply curve, marked in grey on the graph below.
 This indicates the total surplus for all businesses in the market.
 Each business has a different minimum value and price, leading to varying surpluses.